danielmsimuko/01-linux/README.md

 `$ sudo shutdown -r now` does an immediate reboot (replace now with mins  i.e +5)

+### Processes and Task Sheduling

+`$ top/htop` displays all processes currently running on machine

+`$ ps -ef` shows all processes running on the machine

+`$ ps aux --forest | grep cron` filters process to get cron information.
+Cron can be replaced with another filter

+`$ crontab -l` views the users crontabs for task sheduling

+`$ crontab -e` allows user to edit the crontab

+Crontab works so that the digits represent the: `min (m), hour (h), day of mon (dom), month (mon), day of week (dow)`.
+Any woould be '*'

+A great example is the following sheduled task below:

+`*/3 * * * * echo "Awake" >> /home/daniel/logs/system_awake.log`

+This script rns every 3 mins, every/any hour, any day of month, month of year, day of week and logs the echo command "Awake" inside the /home directory and stored in the file system_log.awake.

+`$ less /var/log/syslog | grep -i cron` outputs contents of syslog and checks for cron process
 ----------UPDATING AND MANAGING SOFTWARE----------
 $ sudo apt/yum install -- installs a package
 $ sudo apt/yum remove -- removes a package